jrgnicho/geometric_support_tools/README.md

-# convex_decomposition
+# Geometry Support Tools
+## Convex Decomposition Package
-ros package for approximating complex meshes with a set of convex hulls
+- ros package for approximating complex meshes with a set of convex hulls